Homological stability for automorphism groups: Examples

 For the symmetric group with constant coefficients, this result is originally due to Nakaoka \cite{Nak60}.
-The particular proof we give here in that case is the one given in \cite[Thm 2]{Ker05}.
+The particular proof we give here in that case is the one given in \cite[Thm.~2]{Ker05}.
 (Nakaoka though shows more, namely that the map is always injective.)

-For the symmetric group with split polynomial coefficients we recover Betley's Theorem 4.3 in \cite{Bet02} (up to a minor difference in the range).
-Betley's coefficients are functors $T:\Ga\to \A$ of degree $r$, for $\Ga$ the category of finite pointed sets, where degree $r$ here means that $T([0])=0$ and $(r+1)$st cross-effect is trivial, i.e. it is polynomial in the classical sense.
+For the symmetric group with a split coefficient system of finite degree we recover Betley's Theorem 4.3 in \cite{Bet02} (up to a minor difference in the range).
+Betley's coefficients are functors $T:\Ga\to \A$ of degree $r$, for $\Ga$ the category of finite pointed sets, where degree $r$ here means that $T([0])=0$ and $(r+1)$st cross-effect is trivial, i.e.\ it is polynomial in the classical sense.
 As explained in Remark~\ref{polrem}, such functors have trivial iterated co\-kernels.
 There is a functor $FI\to \Ga$ taking a set $A$ to $A\sqcup *$ with $*$ its basepoint, and extending injections between finite sets to pointed injections between pointed sets, so a functor from $\Ga$ can be pulled-back to a functor from $FI$, and this preserves the property of the cokernels.
 Furthermore, as all injective morphisms in $\Gamma$ are split injective, the coefficient systems so obtained are always split.

-As we have explained in Example~\ref{FIex}, an $FI$-module $F : FI \to R\operatorname{-Mod}$ which is generated in degrees $\leq r$ and related in degrees $\leq d$ is a coefficient system of degree $r$ at $d+\min(r,d)$.
+As we have explained in Example~\ref{FIex}, an $FI$-module $F : FI \to R\operatorname{-Mod}$ which is generated in degrees $\leq k$ and related in degrees $\leq d$ is a coefficient system of degree $k$ at $d+\min(k,d)$.
 This proves Corollary \ref{cor:E}.
 Many such $FI$-modules do not extend to functors from $\Ga$ because they are not split.

 For the alternating groups with constant coefficients, we recover a theorem of Hausmann \cite{Hausmann}, who proved stability of the homology of the alternating groups by direct calculation.
 This has been recently reproved by Palmer \cite{Palmer}.
 The remaining cases are new.